+Services that are covered for you

+Providers may ask you for more than one cost share payment if you get more than one service at an appointment.
+For example:

-Services that are covered for you What you must pay when you get these services each x-ray that is performed while you a Your hospital will ask for separate cost a services and any radiological tests or M are there.
-Your pharmacist will ask for a separate prescription he or she fills.
-The specific cost sharing that will apply the office visit and additional copayments for are there. sharing for outpatient hospital medical edicare Part B drugs administered while you copayment or coinsurance for each depends on which services you receive and ovider.
-The Medical Benefits Chart below lists Abdominal aortic aneurysm screening A one-time screening ultrasound for people at risk.
+- Your doctor will ask for a copayment for the office visit and additional copayments for each x-ray that is performed while you are there. - Your hospital will ask for separate cost sharing for outpatient hospital medical services and any radiological tests or Medicare Part B drugs administered while you are there. - Your pharmacist will ask for a separate copayment or coinsurance for each prescription he or she fills. - The specific cost sharing that will apply depends on which services you receive and how those services are billed by the provider.
+The Medical Benefits Chart below lists the cost sharing that applies for each specific service.

+Abdominal aortic aneurysm screening

+A one-time screening ultrasound for people at risk.
 The plan only covers this screening if you have certain risk factors and if you get a referral for it from your physician, physician assistant, nurse practitioner, or clinical nurse specialist.

+There is no coinsurance, copayment, or deductible for members eligible for this preventive screening.

-Once the \$1,750 yearly deductible is met, Acupuncture for chronic low back pain Covered services include: Up to 12 visits in 90 days are covered for Medicare beneficiaries under the following circumstances: For the purpose of this benefit, chronic low back pain is defined as: Lasting 12 weeks or longer; nonspecific, in that it has no identifiable systemic cause (i.e., not associated with metastatic, inflammatory, infectious, etc. disease); not associated with surgery; and not associated with pregnancy.
-An additional eight sessions will be covered for those patients demonstrating an Acupuncture must be provided by a doctor, or by another health care provider (like a nurse practitioner or physician assistant) who has both of these: A masters or doctoral level degree in acupuncture or Oriental Medicine from a school accredited by the Accreditation Commission on Acupuncture and Oriental Medicine A current, full, active, and unrestricted license to practice acupuncture in the state where care is being provided Providers, such as chiropractors and acupuncturists, may perform acupuncture sessions for you as long as these sessions are supervised and billed by a physician who is currently treating you for chronic lower back pain.
+Acupuncture for chronic low back pain

+Covered services include:

+Up to 12 visits in 90 days are covered for Medicare beneficiaries under the following circumstances:

+For the purpose of this benefit, chronic low back pain is defined as:

+- Lasting 12 weeks or longer;

+- nonspecific, in that it has no identifiable systemic cause (i.e., not associated with metastatic, inflammatory, infectious, etc. disease);

+- not associated with surgery; and

+- not associated with pregnancy.

+An additional eight sessions will be covered for those patients demonstrating an

+Acupuncture must be provided by a doctor, or by another health care provider (like a nurse practitioner or physician assistant) who has both of these:

+- A masters or doctoral level degree in acupuncture or Oriental Medicine from a school accredited by the Accreditation Commission on Acupuncture and Oriental Medicine - A current, full, active, and unrestricted license to practice acupuncture in the state where care is being provided

+Providers, such as chiropractors and acupuncturists, may perform acupuncture sessions for you as long as these sessions are supervised and billed by a physician who is currently treating you for chronic lower back pain.